-420 households receive subsidy for refuse removal during 2017/18 financial year.
+356 households receive subsidy for refuse removal during 2018/19 financial year.
 These are households in Lebowakgomo.
 Rural waste collection was yet to be billed as all households receive free service regardless of household income.
+Municipaity has added more rural villages to receive waste removal services during 2018/19 financial year.
+A budget allocation for construction of three waste transfer stations has been made to manage waste collection better in these new areas.